 Elevated Work Platform (EWP)

-This unit of competency covers the functions required to prepare and operate a Elevated Work Platform (EWP) to meet minimum training and assessment standards for the purposes of certification for High Risk.
+This unit of competency covers the functions required to prepare and operate a Elevated Work Platform (EWP) to meet minimum training and assessment standards for the purposes of certification for High Risk work.
+As part of the program you will meet the criteria to obtain both units of competency being:

 Location188 East Street, Rockhampton or Location by request